-The Biodiversity Program's aim is to maintain and enhance landscape function for biodiversity, with a focus on protecting habitat for EPBC species and communities and RAMSAR wetland values in Northern Tasmania.
+The aim of the Biodiversity Program is to maintain and enhance landscape function for biodiversity, with a focus on protecting habitat for Environment Protection and Biodiversity Conservation (EPBC) species and communities and Ramsar wetland values in northern Tasmania.

 The Big Picture

-The NRM North region comprises approximately 60% natural landscapes which support native species, communities and ecosystems that have experienced minimal human impacts.
+The NRM North region comprises approximately 60 per cent natural landscapes which support native species, communities and ecosystems that have experienced minimal human impacts.
 These biodiversity-rich natural landscapes are highly valued by the community for their intrinsic value and the way that they characterise Tasmania and the sense of place for our communities.
-They also underpin much of our economy, and are of high value to Tasmania’s growing tourism industry.
+They also underpin much of our economy and are of high value to Tasmania’s growing tourism industry.

 The biodiversity values within our natural landscapes are under increasing threat from habitat loss and modification from changing land use and development pressures, weeds, pests and diseases, climate change, and natural disasters such as floods, drought and fire.
 There is an opportunity to work with both public and private land managers to implement on-ground action and to support policy and planning initiatives to buffer the impacts of these threats and pressures on our biodiversity.